school closures free resources materials coronavirus corona virus covid materials help kids with schoolwork homework how to read

 DOG ON A LOG Pre-readers build the skills all kids need before they learn to read.
 The decodable books start with just a few phonics rules and slowly add a few more rules at each Step of books.
 This gradual progression lets kids learn to read without feeling so overwhelmed.
 Kids can be proud that they are finally able to read a book without so much frustration.

 During this time of uncertainty, I see so many people working together to help each other out.
 Here is a list of other free resources for families to use while their schools are closed.
-FREE SCHOOL IS CLOSED RESOURCES.

 Systematic Decodable Books Help Developing Readers, including Those with Dyslexia, Learn to Read with Phonics